WebAssembly/spec/md-proto/WebAssembly.md

 [linear-memory instantiation](#linear-memory-instantiation).

 **Validation:**
- - For each element in the array:
+ - For each data initializer in the array:
     - The linear-memory index is required to be within the bounds of the linear-memory index space.
     - A linear-memory space is identified by the linear-memory index in the linear-memory index space and:
-       - The sum of the start offset and the length of the string is required to be less than the initial size declared for the linear-memory space.
+       - The sum of the start offset and the length of the string is required to be at most the initial size declared for the linear-memory space.
-       - The start offset is required to be greater than the index of any byte in the linear-memory space that will be initialized by a prior element in the array.
+       - The start offset is required to be greater than the index of any byte in the linear-memory space that will be initialized by a prior data initializer in the array.

 #### Global Section